-Today I replayed the video of a mastermind group that I’m running.
+Today I replayed the video of a learning group that I was running.
 It was painful.

 I saw so many flaws in how I had led the meeting.
 I saw people confused by the opening statements.
 I saw where I hadn’t cued the timekeeper to keep another guest’s check-in from running overtime.
 I saw opportunities to empower and affirm people that I missed.
 In short, I saw a lot of things that I know I should do (and didn’t) or shouldn’t do (and did).
 What I saw on the recording contradicted what I remembered from the experience itself.